Abdullah-Tariq-01/Fiverr-Balance-Hider/README.md

 ## 📄 License

-Distributed under the Apache License 2.0.
+Distributed under the MIT License.
 See the [LICENSE](https://github.com/Abdullah-Tariq-01/Fiverr-Balance-Hider/blob/main/LICENSE) file for details.